Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 To resolve metadata of these streams, you need to first download the manifest using the provided URL.
 Sometimes a manifest can be protected.
 If it is, you should be able to find the signature inside the URL — it's the value separated by slashes that comes after `/s/`.

 Streams in DASH can also be segmented — each segment starting at a given point and lasting only a second or two.
-This is the type that your browser normally uses when playing a video on YouTube — it lets it easily adjust quality based on network conditions.
+This is the type that your browser normally uses when playing a video on YouTube — it lets it easily adjust the quality based on network conditions.
 Segmented streams are also used for livestream videos.
 This post will not be covering them, however, as processing them is not required to download videos.

 The DASH manifest follows [this XML schema](http://standards.iso.org/ittf/PubliclyAvailableStandards/MPEG-DASH_schema_files/DASH-MPD.xsd).
-You can parse the stream metadata if you go through all descendant nodes of type `Representation`.
+You can parse the stream metadata if you go through all the descendant nodes of type `Representation`.
 Here's how they appear:

 ```xml
 <Representation id="133" codecs="avc1.4d4015" width="426"